 The government introduced the Pupil Premium Grant in April 2011.
 This grant, which is additional to main school funding, is seen by the government as the best way to address the current underlying inequities between children eligible for free school meals (FSM) and their wealthiest peers, by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 The Pupil Premium is allocated to schools and is clearly identifiable.
 Schools can decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for individual pupils within their responsibility.

 From September 2012, Pupil Premium is calculated for the number of children in the school who have ever made a successful application for Free School Meals in the last 6 years.
-This reflects the longer lasting disadvantage that may have occurred as a result of a period of relative poverty.
+This reflects the longer lasting disadvantage that may have occured as a result of a period of relative poverty.

-At Stoke Bishop Primary School we support all our pupils.
+At Stoke Bishop Primary School, we support all our pupils.
 We do this by providing high quality classroom teaching supplemented by interventions to support vulnerable learners as and when required.
 The School Leadership Team and Governing Body monitor the impact of all spending and interventions, including the Pupil Premium.